 For those with celiac disease, this easy meringue cookie recipe is a delicious gluten-free indulgence which doesn’t require pricey alternative flours.
 Eating low carb?
 Use the sugar-free alternative below for a zero carb dessert.

 Easy Meringue Cookie Recipe

 These cookies use simple ingredients: egg whites, vanilla extract, sugar, and cream of tartar.
 Without food coloring, they’ll come out a delicate white color with faintly golden edges.
-I was making these to go on a Coconut Cake for Easter, so I added a few drops of food coloring to get pretty pastel colors.
+I was making these to go on a cake for Easter, so I added a few drops of food coloring to get pretty pastel colors.

 When whipping egg whites, it’s essential the equipment is entirely grease-free.
 You can accomplish this by wiping your mixing bowl and whisk using a towel lightly dampened with white vinegar before adding the egg whites.

 Also, your whites won’t form stiff peaks if there’s any trace of egg yolk in them, so make a point to crack and separate each egg individually into a small cup or bowl before adding the white to the mixer.
 Or buy a carton of egg whites at the grocery store — they work wonderfully!